AnisyaPurnama/Pomofocus/planning/development-strategy.md

 > describe the data used in your project.
 >
 > - what properties?
+Start time, Stop/pause time, break time
 > - what types?
+Objects and functions
 > - what are array entries like?
+Prototype

 ---